natosys/Battlefield-Casualty-Handling/README.md

 2. Artillery support is assigned with battery's assigned Direct Support (DS) to the infantry battlegroups and are placed with the capacity to provide support to their supported call-signs.
 The Brigade Headquarters (HQ) has established a HQ-Forward and HQ-Main.
 The HQ-Forward is placed one tactical bound behind the forward battlegroups. `1` additional treatment team has been establsihed to provide close health support to the artillery unit and HQ-Forward. `1` Role 2 - Basic (R2B) has been established in vicinity of the HQ-Forward to support damage control (DAMCON) and stabilise casualties prior to evacuation to higher level care.

 3. The Combat Service Support Battalion (CSSB) has established the Brigade Maintenance Area (BMA).
 One further treatment team has been established to provide close health support within the BMA.
-To provide surgical capability to the brigade a Role 2 - Enhanced Heavy (R2E Heavy) hospital has been established within the BMA.
+To provide surgical capability to the brigade `1` Role 2 - Enhanced Heavy (R2E Heavy) hospital has been established within the BMA.

 ---